Full Description

 Enacting Differentiation in the Teacher Education Classroom: Practical Strategies for Modeling and Reflection explores the vital role of Differentiated Instruction (DI) in teacher education programs, offering practical strategies for integrating DI into courses across the program.
 It provides actionable tools and strategies for preparing future educators to meet the diverse needs of all students through engagement with and reflection on inclusive teaching practices.

-· Ideas for building faculty knowledge and skill in implementing differentiated instruction
+Ideas for strengthening faculty expertise and building program-wide capacity in implementing differentiated instruction

 Contents